Author: Kathleen Doyle-White

 Good day, team,

 The coach’s challenge this week is about setting healthy boundaries with people at work.
-Professional boundaries are important because they define the limits and responsibilities of all members of a team.
-When workplace boundaries are clearly defined, the organization works more efficiently because redundant work assignments are eliminated and people are held accountable for specific tasks.
-When everyone in an organization is aware of who is responsible for what, a healthier workplace results.
-It then becomes very difficult for someone to blame others for his or her failed or inadequate performance, and managers can clearly identify superlative contributions.
+Professional boundaries are important because they define the limits and responsibilities of the people with whom you interact in the workplace.
+When everyone in an organization is made aware who is responsible for what, healthier workplace environments are created.
+It then becomes very difficult for someone to blame others for their failed or inadequate performance and good job performance can clearly be identified.

-With professional boundaries and priorities clearly defined, a group can function effectively even in the absence of its leader.
-If everyone on a team understands what to do, how to do it, and when to do it, then team members feel safe in their roles.
-A smooth-functioning organization is a tangible demonstration of the team leader’s commitment to mutual success, which creates trust.
-Every team leader is responsible for setting the tone of the group by clearly defining acceptable and unacceptable workplace behavior.
+When everyone on your team understands what to do, how to do it, and when to do it, team members feel safe in their roles.
+A smooth functioning organization is a tangible demonstration of the team leader’s commitment to their team’s success, which creates trust in leadership.
+It is the responsibility of every team leader to set the tone of the group by clearly defining acceptable and unacceptable workplace behavior.
+An effective leader understands that failing to define boundaries, having no boundaries, or having inappropriately rigid boundaries can have an unfavorable impact on their organization and employees.
+In some cases boundaries need to be firm.
+For example, lying, stealing, or verbally or physically abusing others is never allowed.

-It may sound as if the responsibility to create a smooth-functioning organization falls only upon the team leaders; however, every team member has a role to play.
-Each person must be willing to speak up to a colleague or supervisor, clearly define any problem, and help find a resolution that works for everyone.
+It may sound as if the responsibility to create a smooth functioning organization falls only upon the team leaders or managers; however team members have a role to play as well.
+It is the responsibility of everyone on the team to be willing to speak up to a colleague or supervisor and clearly define their problem and help find a resolution that works for the team.

-* The tone, attitude and approach co-workers use with each other.
+* The attitude and approach co-workers use with each other.

-* The ability to focus on work objectives even when people dislike each other or are in conflict.
+* The ability to focus on work objectives even with people you don’t

-* The ability to effectively set limits with those who have poor boundaries.
+* The ability to effectively set limits with others who have poor

-* Clearly defined consequences when a boundary is violated, and actions that back up these words.
+* Clearly defining the consequences when a boundary is violated and

 Here are some suggestions for setting healthy boundaries with your team members: